github/docs/content/github/committing-changes-to-your-project/commit-exists-on-github-but-not-in-my-local-clone.md

 ---
 title: Commit exists on GitHub but not in my local clone
-intro: 'Sometimes a commit will be viewable on {{ site.data.variables.product.product_name }}, but will not exist in your local clone of the repository.'
+intro: 'Sometimes a commit will be viewable on {% data variables.product.product_name %}, but will not exist in your local clone of the repository.'
 redirect_from:
   - /articles/commit-exists-on-github-but-not-in-my-local-clone
 versions: